Concert victims included 9th-grader, 'life of the party' - NewsBreak

 “She was definitely the life of the party and loved by so many people," Lauren Vogler told the newspaper.

-She was her mom's best friend and she loved watching her brother play sports, family friend Claudia Sierra told the Chronicle.
+She was her mom's best friend and she loved watching her brother play sports, family friend Claudia Sierra said.

 ‘HARD-WORKING MAN'